The Cost of Addiction Treatment vs. The Cost of Active Addiction: Is Addiction Treatment Worth It

 Now that we’ve seen the financial toll of addiction, let’s compare it with the cost of seeking treatment and recovery.

-The cost of rehab depends on the type of treatment, duration, and the facility chosen:
+The cost of addiction treatment depends on the type of treatment, duration, and the facility chosen:

 • State-funded rehab centers: Free to R5,000 (long waiting lists, 18 months – 2 years)